by Calculated Risk on 2/14/2020 09:22:00 AM

 The second graph shows industrial production since 1967.

-The change in industrial production and increase in capacity utilization were below consensus expectations.
+The change in industrial production was below consensus expectations.